Gaurav21-del/Python_Diwali_Sales_Analysis/README.md

 Segmented customers based on age group, marital status, and occupation to design targeted marketing strategies.
 Identified geographic zones contributing to the highest sales and optimized supply chain management strategies.
 Provided actionable recommendations to improve customer experience, such as bundling popular products and offering targeted discounts.
-Key Tools & Technologies: Python (Pandas, NumPy, Matplotlib, Seaborn), SQL, Excel, Tableau/Power BI.
+Key Tools & Technologies: Python (Pandas, NumPy, Matplotlib, Seaborn), SQL, Excel,Power BI.
-Outcome: Improved sales forecasting by XX% (replace with your result) and provided insights to enhance customer satisfaction.
+Outcome: Improved sales forecasting provided insights to enhance customer satisfaction.
-Conclusion from the Data Analysis
+Conclusion from the Data Analysis Married women age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category

 Objective: To analyze Diwali sales data to understand customer behavior and identify strategies to improve sales and customer experience.

 Key Insights: